Farhaninnit/solaris-ai/README.md

 # Solaris AI

+**Solaris AI** is a hybrid solar energy forecasting and analytics system that combines Deep Learning and Generative AI to deliver accurate, explainable, and multilingual insights about solar power output.
+It integrates time-series forecasting models like **ANN** and **LSTM** with a **Retrieval-Augmented Generation (RAG)** pipeline powered by OpenAI models via AWS Bedrock.

+Users can interact with Solaris AI through a natural language interface to retrieve real-time insights about solar generation, backed by both raw data and AI predictions.
+The application is containerized using Docker and deployed on AWS (Lambda, DynamoDB) for scalability and cost-efficiency.

+> 🧠 Solaris AI is designed for researchers, policymakers, grid operators, and businesses aiming to make data-driven, transparent, and scalable decisions in the clean energy domain.

-## Getting Started
+## 📦 Getting Started

-### Configure AWS
+### 1. Configure AWS

-You need to have an AWS account, and AWS CLI set up on your machine.
-You'll also need to have Bedrock enabled on AWS (and granted model access to Claude or whatever you want to use).
+You’ll need:
+- An AWS account.
+- AWS CLI set up and authenticated.
+- Bedrock enabled (with access granted to models like Claude, DeepSeek, etc.).
+- A DynamoDB table created.

-### Update .env File with AWS Credentials
+### 2. Set Up `.env` File

-Create a file named `.env` in `image/`.
-Do NOT commit the file to `.git`.
-The file should have content like this:
+Create a `.env` file in the `image/` directory **(Do NOT commit this file)**:

 ```
 AWS_ACCESS_KEY_ID=XXXXX